Kewth/crashing-road/README.md

   - up/down: zoom in/out

 changelog since 12/31:
+  updated 12/31 X
+    update bottom informtaion bar
-  updated 12/31 20:19
+    add a distance remainder embedded in the road updated 12/31 20:19
     use a 3d model to render aggressive cars updated 12/31 20:04